mohamed-taha-1/problem-solving-and-general-concepts/README.md

 ## Features

-- **Core Java concepts package**: You will find all core concepts like multithreading and design patterns and solid explanations for all
+- **Core Java concepts package**: You will find all core concepts like multithreading and design patterns and solid explanations also generics and DATE
     [#Repo](https://github.com/mohamed-taha-1/problem-solving-and-general-concepts/tree/general/src/other_concepts)
 ## Installation